saitejaogirala/Go-Prom-HTTP/README.md

 - Golang
 - Docker
+- kind

 ## Getting started

+I have used custom kind configuration for the cluster to bring the kubernetes cluster components targets up.

 ### Starting the application

+Application can be deployed using both docker-compose and kubernetes native way.

-start all services by running the docker-compose file:
+1. start all services by running the docker-compose file:

 ```
 docker-compose up -d
 ```
+2. Deploy using the kubernetes deploy configuration.
+This can be found here: https://github.com/saitejaogirala/Go-Prom-HTTP/tree/main/deployment

 ### Generating load on HTTP Server